 License fees support the conservation of Georgia’s aquatic resources.

-The State of Georgia and the State of South Carolina has reciprocal agreement that allows fishing in the waters covered without obtaining a fishing license from the bordering state.
+The State of Georgia and the State of South Carolina have a reciprocal agreement that allows fishing in the waters covered without obtaining a fishing license from the bordering state.

 Yes.
 Georgia does offer two lifetime licenses for its residents.
 Lifetime Sportsman’s Licenses are offered for people under 65 and are only available for purchase by downloading a Lifetime Sportsman’s License application.
 Once legally obtained, Georgia lifetime licenses remain valid even if a person later becomes a resident of another state.